M.S. in Computer and Information Science

 Internships

 Marquette receives numerous inquiries for interns.
-The Career Services Center (CSC) maintains contacts with local, national, and international employers.
+The Career Center (CSC) maintains contacts with local, national, and international employers.
 Once admitted as a student, you can explore internship positions via Handshake.
 More specific suggestions about internships are available form CSC.

 COSC Department Assistantships